360 Feedback and Coaching

 All Fellows in the Network will have the opportunity to take part twice in our 360 Feedback and Coaching Programme.

-This year there will be two rounds of 360 Feedback and Coaching so you can choose the timings that best suit you and the colleagues you ask to participate.
-The first round of 360 will run between May and August and the second between July and October.
+This year there are two rounds of 360 Feedback and Coaching so you can choose the timings that best suit you and the colleagues you ask to participate.
+The first round of 360 runs between May and August and the second between July and October.

-If you didn’t take part in our 360 Feedback and Coaching last year, look out for an email invite to join this year’s programme arriving in your inbox in early May.
+If you didn’t take part in our 360 Feedback and Coaching last year, you will be sent an email invite to join this year’s programme in early May.

 “My 360 feedback and review were incredibly helpful.
 I gained many important insights that will help shape and progress my research career.”